C-C-Minetest-Server/mc20/README.md

-# MineClone2.0, the April Fool's version
+# MC2.0 for MineClone2, the April Fool's version

 This modpack aims to add "features" (read: chaos) added in [Minec**** 2.0](https://minecraft.fandom.com/wiki/Java_Edition_2.0).